MMAR: Towards Lossless Multi-Modal Auto-Regressive Probabilistic Modeling: Appendix

 Now, we take the numerical error into consideration by multiplying the model output by a factor $1+\delta$, where $\delta$ represents the relative error:

 Further, we can isolate the numerical error term from the ideal DDIM sampling step:

-From eq.\ref{eq:numerr_angular}, we conclude that the numerical error of a DDIM sampling step is determined by four factors, namely, the step size $\Delta \phi = \phi_{t-1} - \phi_t$, the normalized model output $u_\theta^{(t)}/r_t$, the relative error of the data type $\delta$, and $\sin(\psi_t - \phi_t)$, which is decided by the parameterization of the diffusion model.
+From Eq.\ref{eq:numerr_angular}, we conclude that the numerical error of a DDIM sampling step is determined by four factors, namely, the step size $\Delta \phi = \phi_{t-1} - \phi_t$, the normalized model output $u_\theta^{(t)}/r_t$, the relative error of the data type $\delta$, and $\sin(\psi_t - \phi_t)$, which is decided by the parameterization of the diffusion model.

 Notably, not all these four factors are useful to achieve the goal of minimizing the numerical error.
 For example, tuning down the step size only decreases the numerical error of each step.
 As a result, the total step number of DDIM sampling is increased proportionally, which cancels out the effect of error reduction of each single step.
-The factor $u_\theta^{(t)}/r_t$ is not adjustable since it constantly has a unit standard deviation.
-This can be verified by the following calculation:
+The factor $u_\theta^{(t)}/r_t$, which represents the normalized model prediction, is largely decided by the optimization progress and the target data distribution.
+An approximation can be derived from a perfect prediction, that is $u_\theta^{(t)}/r_t = u^{(t)}/r_t$.
+In this way,